 Let’s focus on immediate dentures, which are also called provisional prostheses.

 Immediate dentures can give you a more complete smile while you’re waiting for your gums to heal.
-This way, you never have to go out into public without teeth.
-And you’ll have an easier time adjusting to your new dentures once you are ready for them.
-You already have the experience of learning speech patterns with your immediate dentures.
+This way, you never have to go out into public without teeth and you’ll have an easier time adjusting to your new dentures once you are ready for them.
+You will already have the experience of speaking and chewing with your immediate dentures.

 Here’s what you should know about immediate dentures:

-These go in on the first day, immediately following your surgery.
+Usually, the dentures are delivered immediately after your surgery.
 They’ll stay in throughout your healing period.
-This generally takes about six months, but it may take shorter or longer for some people.
+This generally takes about six months, but it may take more or less time for some people.

 Immediate dentures are not for everyone.
 Your dentist may advise you against immediate dentures if you have certain health conditions or oral health problems.
 Talk to your dentist about whether or not immediate dentures are right for you.
 There may be other options available to you.

 It typically takes about four to five visits to the dentist’s office for the fabrication phase of immediate dentures.
-This includes any preliminary surgeries you may need.
+This does not include any preliminary surgeries you may need.

 The process for putting immediate dentures is not complicated, but it does take time: